 How do you find out how many yards you have on part cones in your stash?
 Several colours of cottolin have been ageing in place for years, and I decided it was time to do something with them.

 After playing with different graphics and – thanks to the Cone Family – I was able to calculate how much yarn was left on each cone.
-In order to do that, I needed to know how much each empty cone or tube weighed, which I found in the above photos.
+In order to do that, I needed to know how much each empty cone or tube weighed, in the above photos.
 I weighed each colour and deducted the Imperial weight of the cone from the total.
-After checking the JST Cottolin webpage, and confirming that there were 3,000 yards in one lb. of cottolin, the next step was to divide 3,000 by 16 to get the resulting number of yards per ounce – 187.5 yds.
+After checking the JST Cottolin webpage, and confirming that there were 3,000 yards in one pound of cottolin, the next step was to divide 3,000 by 16 to get the resulting number of yards per ounce – 187.5 yds.

 The green was the colour that concerned me most, so ……

 Minus the tube which weighed .40 oz